Picklerick94/CS5610_project2/README.md

 ### Deploy Architecture
 Our website is host on Heroku.
 We used AWS as our cloud service provider, and used EC2 instances as our servers for both backend and frontend.
-We also set up load balancers for autoscaling, which will spin up more servers if CPU capacity is more than 75%.
-For more complete information about the service architecture and instructions, please refer to this [google-doc](https://docs.google.com/document/d/14JMFLfPNHAKBt3-jvD2Vnw_3QoCJuXeDr8CZL8AVm4c/edit?usp=sharing)

 ### Screenshots